Living Long Enough to See It: Finland's Electricity Costs Can Be Negative

 September 23, 2025 at 06:24 PM

-Here, electricity prices are quoted by the hour
+Here, electricity prices change by the hour

 The electricity price at 3 PM is -2.50 c/mWh, about -0.2 RMB per kWh